UMCSTaR/staff_projection/README.md

 - data/
     - What is the main idea for this folder?
 - www/
-    - What is the main idea for this folder?
+    - Accessible to the users web browser (for assets).
 - old/
     - What is the main idea for this folder?